-1) The resistance, R of a wire depends (a) directly on its length, L (b) directly on its resistivity, ρ (c) directly on its cross-sectional area (d) directly on the reciprocal of its cross-sectional area (1/A) (e) a, b, & d. click here
+1) The resistance R of a wire depends (a) directly on its length L (b) directly on its resistivity ρ (c) directly on its cross-sectional area A (d) directly on the reciprocal of its cross-sectional area 1/A (e) a, b, & d. click here.

-2) The resistivity, ρ of a resistor depend on (a) the material of the resistor (b) the length of it (c) the cross-sectional area of it (d) a, b, and c.
+2) The resistivity ρ of a resistor depends on (a) the material of the resistor (b) the length of it (c) the cross-sectional area of it (d) a, b, and c.

-3) Comparing two wires of the same thickness and the same material, (a) the longer wire has a greater resistance (b) the longer wire has a smaller resistance (c) both have the same resistance regardless of their length. click here
+3) Comparing two wires of different lengths, but of the same thickness and the same material, (a) the longer wire has a greater resistance (b) the longer wire has a smaller resistance (c) both have the same resistance regardless of their length. click here.

-4) Comparing two wires of the same length and the same material, (a) the thicker wire has a greater resistance (b) the thicker wire has a smaller resistance (c) both have the same resistance regardless of thickness.
+4) Comparing two wires of the same length and the same material, but with different diameters, (a) the thicker wire has a greater resistance (b) the thicker wire has a smaller resistance (c) they both have the same resistance regardless of their diameters.

-9) The reason why the resistances of the two wires in the previous two questions are equal is that (a) the second wire is much shorter but also much thinner (b) the first wire is much thicker but also much longer (c) both a & b. click here
+9) The reason why the resistances of the two wires in the previous two questions are equal is that (a) the second wire is much shorter but it is also much thinner (b) the first wire is much thicker but also much longer (c) both a & b. click here.

-10) If a wire is passed through a narrow hole to where its diameter is reduced by a factor of 2, its length becomes (a) 2 times longer (b) 4 times longer (c) 6 times longer.
+10) If a wire is passed through an orifice to where its diameter is reduced by a factor of 2, its length becomes (a) 2 times longer (b) 4 times longer (c) 6 times longer.

-11) The reasoning for the previous question is that (a) when the diameter or radius is cut by half, the cross-sectional area is reduced by a factor of 4 (b) A = π r2 (c) the volume of the wire is kept constant in the process.
-If the cross-sectional area is reduced by a factor of 4, the length has to increase by a factor of 4 to keep the volume constant (d) a, b, & c.
+11) The reasoning for the previous question is that (a) when the diameter or radius is cut by half, the cross-sectional area is reduced by a factor of 4 (b) A = π r2 (c) the volume of the wire has to remain constant in the process.
+If the cross-sectional area is reduced by a factor of 4, the length has to increase by a factor of 4 for the volume to be constant. (d) a, b, & c.

-12) If a wire is passed through a narrow hole to where its diameter is reduced by a factor of 2, its resistance, R becomes (a) 16 times greater (b) 4 times greater (c) 8 times greater. click here
+12) If a wire is passed through an orifice to where its diameter is reduced by a factor of 2, its resistance, R becomes (a) 16 times greater (b) 4 times greater (c) 8 times greater. click here.

-13) If a wire is passed through a narrow hole to where its cross-sectional area, A is reduced by a factor of 3, its resistance, R becomes (a) 3 times greater (b) 9 times greater (c) 6 times greater.
+13) If a wire is passed through an orifice to where its cross-sectional area, A is reduced by a factor of 3, its resistance, R becomes (a) 3 times greater (b) 9 times greater (c) 6 times greater.

-14) If a wire is passed through a narrow hole to where its length, L is increased by a factor of 3, its resistance, R becomes (a) 3 times greater (b) 6 times greater (c) 9 times greater. click here
+14) If a wire is passed through an orifice to where its length, L is increased by a factor of 3, its resistance, R becomes (a) 3 times greater (b) 6 times greater (c) 9 times greater. click here.

 18) Power is defined as (a) the work done per unit of time (b) the energy given off per unit of time (c) the energy consumed per unit of time (d) a, b, & c.